Amid college football’s starts and stops is one central question: Can it finish?

 Sally Jenkins: Notre Dame’s president lacked self-control.
 Its student body is merely following his example.

 Castrucci has watched both from afar and in dismay at recent games that saw “hundred-percent violations of public-health policy.”
-He watched Notre Dame students storm the field after a double-overtime win over No. 1 Clemson (and wisecracked that a win over a virus-depleted Clemson lacking Trevor Lawrence hardly rates a field-storming).
-He watched Florida Coach Dan Mullen, the 2020 national coaching leader in pandemic incompetence, edge up onto the stands in Jacksonville last Saturday to celebrate with fans the win over Georgia.
+He watched Notre Dame students storm the field after a double-overtime win over No. 1 Clemson (and wisecracked that a win over virus-depleted Clemson lacking Trevor Lawrence hardly rates a field-storming).
+He watched Florida Coach Dan Mullen, the 2020 national coaching leader in pandemic incompetence, edge up onto the stands in Jacksonville last Saturday to celebrate with fans a win over Georgia.

-“I can’t, as a public-health expert, I can’t compete with that” in the area of messaging, Castrucci said, soon adding, “We can’t continue to tell people that covid is a serious problem and have college football just power through it.
-It is contradictory messaging … It doesn’t help the nation.
+“I can’t, as a public-health expert, I can’t compete with that” in the area of messaging, Castrucci said.
+“We can’t continue to tell people that covid is a serious problem and have college football just power through it.
+It is contradictory messaging. … It doesn’t help the nation.
 It doesn’t help people who are not wearing masks and believe that covid is a hoax.”

-He refers repeatedly to another November, to Magic Johnson’s announcement in 1991 that he had tested positive for HIV.
+He repeatedly refers to another November, to Magic Johnson’s announcement in 1991 that he had tested positive for HIV.
 That moment brought a realization previously understood only in the gay community, mingling a pandemic and a familiar face, someone people at least thought they knew.
-He acknowledges college football has not had that moment — a star hospitalized, or on a ventilator — and that he hopes it never does.
+He acknowledges college football has not had that moment — a star hospitalized or on a ventilator — and that he hopes it never does.

-“What breaks my heart,” he said, “is that [Ohio State quarterback] Justin Fields can get 250,000 people to sign a petition [to play football], and I can’t get people to wear a mask.”
-It’s a “tragedy,” he said, that “everybody knows who Justin Fields is, nobody knows who Mysheika Roberts is.
+“What breaks my heart,” Castrucci said, “is that [Ohio State quarterback] Justin Fields can get 250,000 people to sign a petition [to play football] and I can’t get people to wear a mask.”
+It’s a “tragedy,” he said, that “everybody knows who Justin Fields is, [but] nobody knows who Mysheika Roberts is.
 Who is Mysheika Roberts?
 She’s the health commissioner of Columbus.”

 Within college athletics, the belief resonates that even as things worsen all around, it’s preferable to keep the teams sequestered.
-Aresco and his staff have spotted bye weeks, when players disperse, as most troublesome.
-He cites the studies showing thus far no evidence of transmission on the field during play.
-Said Rolovich, “What we’re all missing is the human element of contact.
+Aresco and his staff have spotted open dates, when players disperse, as most troublesome.
+He cites the studies showing no evidence of transmission on the field during play.
+Said Washington State Coach Nick Rolovich: “What we’re all missing is the human element of contact.
 I’m happy that these guys get to get it — in meetings, in games — more than the rest of the country.”

 Still, within these ecosystems, it’s exhausting.
 Aresco sometimes forgets to eat as he spends all day on coronavirus video meetings, including at least twice weekly with the conference medical task force in “intense discussions — extremely, extremely complicated.”
 Yurachek wakes Mondays, Wednesdays and Fridays with that familiar bale of nerves as he checks his phone for the testing results.

-“I feel closer to an M.D.,” he said, “than an A.D.”
+“I feel closer to an MD,” he said, “than an AD.”